maestrosistema/GameBoy-Big-Overlay/README.md

 To Do List:
 - Remake GameBoy Color version
-- Make GameBoy Advance (For landscape) and GBA SP (For portrait) overlays
+- Make GBA SP (for portrait) overlay

 I'm open to suggestions!